The Day of the Rube Has Passed - A.J Simmons

 In 1945 the Plaza had its first of many renovations.
 Headed by Designer Robert Boller of Kansas City, the Plaza underwent several cosmetic changes.
 The snack bar was moved to the lobby and the white, metal tin that covered the ceiling in the main screening room was replaced with beautiful tile and artwork.

 Although still owned by the Simmons family up until 1978 the Plaza changed management several times.
 In 1979 it was sold to a local couple who removed the aging marquee and applied vinyl siding to the front.
-In December of 1985 a fire at the clothing store next to the Plaza resulting in major smoke damage to the theater.
+In December of 1985 a fire at the clothing store next to the Plaza resulted in major smoke damage to the theater.
 It eventually closed on April 3, 1986.
 The smoke smell was so bad that people stopped coming.
 The last movie played was Iron Eagle.
 On May 24, 1986 an auction was held and many items were sold confirming that the Plaza, as Lamar knew it, was no longer.

 After 5 years of generous donations, fund raisers and countless hours of volunteer work the newly remodeled Plaza Theater opened on November 5, 1998.
-The animated film Antz was the main feature followed by Rush Hour.

 Plaza Photo Gallery